SnehaKarthikeyan/problems-leastfrequencycharacter/README.md

 Question:

-Nandhini was given a tast, she has no idea about her task, so help her to complete her task.
-The task is as follows:
-You are given a string s, develop a program to print the first least occurred element and the frequency of the first least occurred element in the String.
+Nandhini was given a task, she had no idea to proceed and so help her to complete the task.
+The task is as follows: You are given a string s, develop a program to print the first least occurred element and the frequency of the first least occurred element in the String.
-Note:
-Ignore Sapce in the String
+Note: Ignore Sapce in the String

 Input Description: